 Late notification may result in failure to obtain support.
-The list of requests for continued teaching support will be kept by the graduate secretary and the Director of Graduate Studies.
-These graduate students should consult with the graduate secretary (or DGS) during the week before the applicable deadline to make sure that their name is indeed on the list.
+The list of requests for continued teaching support will be kept by the graduate administrator and the Director of Graduate Studies.
+These graduate students, or their interim or formal research advisor, should consult with the graduate administrator (or DGS) during the week before the applicable deadline to make sure that their name is indeed on the list.
 They should withdraw their name if they have received other support in the meantime.

 There are other forms of financial support, such as fellowships, administered at the university level or nationally; in some instances, the department plays a role in the selection of grantees by providing recommendations.
 Other forms of aid also exist, such as payment for services rendered, either inside or outside the department.

 Because of the limited financial resources of the university, the department and its faculty attempt to obtain student support through external research funds wherever possible.
 Students often can participate in this effort and are encouraged to apply for national fellowships whenever eligible.
-Graduate students should watch for electronic notifications of fellowships and announcements posted in the department.
-In addition, students are encouraged to visit the University of Pittsburgh's Office of Research web site for funding opportunities.
+Graduate students should watch for electronic notifications of fellowships and announcements posted in the department and are encouraged to view our posted listing, Fellowships and Funding A-Z. Another resource for graduate students is to visit the University of Pittsburgh's Office of Research website for funding opportunities.

 To aid advanced students in their search for financial support while they complete their degree, the following guidelines concerning the appointment of teaching assistants and teaching fellows have been adopted.
-The appointments are made term by term, but they may be renewed subject to the following restrictions: No student shall receive support from the departmental teaching budget (through teaching assistantships or teaching fellowships) for more than a total of 9 terms.
+The appointments, in most cases, are made term by term, but they may be renewed subject to the following restrictions: No student shall receive support from the departmental teaching budget (through teaching assistantships or teaching fellowships) for more than a total of 9 terms.

 No student is eligible for teaching support if he/she is a member of a research group within which a graduate research assistantship is available to him or her except in cases where the teaching requirement has not been met.

-Students who conduct their PhD research outside of the department must read the graduate degree requirements document.
+Students who conduct their PhD research outside of the department must refer to the current department policy.